egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 Signed host key `/etc/ssh/ssh_host_rsa_key-cert.pub`: id "host_auth_server" serial 0 for auth.example.com valid from 2014-03-20T12:25:00 to 2015-03-19T12:26:05
 ```

-As you can see from the output, our certificate is valid for one year.
-It has been created in the same directory as our server host key (in `/etc/ssh/` directory) and is called "`ssh_host_rsa_key-cert.pub`".
+As you can see from the output, our certificate remains valid for one year.
+Gets created in the same directory as our server host key (in `/etc/ssh/` directory) and called "`ssh_host_rsa_key-cert.pub`".

 Now that we have signed our host key on the certificate authority itself, we can sign the host key for the separate SSH server we’re trying to authenticate to clients.